LivingLogic/LivingLogic.Oracle.ul4/README.rst

 Oracle
 ======

-This Oracle packages makes it possible to output UL4ON encoded data that can then be parsed by any of the UL4ON implementations in Python_, Java_ and Javascript_.
+This Oracle package makes it possible to output UL4ON encoded data that can then be parsed by any of the UL4ON implementations in Python_, Java_ and Javascript_.